 How Long Does An Edible High Last?

-Again, this is why it is important to start low and work up slowly.
+Again, experts say this is why it is important to start low and work up slowly.
 An edible is a cannabis product that is great for a day off but is usually not the best for a busy day.
 It is also good to understand that cannabis affects every person differently.
-So keep a journal of how certain dosages made you feel.
+So keep a journal of how specific dosages made you feel.
 It will help you as a consumer to know your tolerance level.

-• What Affects How Long An Edible Lasts?
+What Affects How Long An Edible Lasts?

 Edible Type